Pandemic postcard: COVID outbreak leaves Hong Kong in limbo - NewsBreak

 Pandemic postcard: COVID outbreak leaves Hong Kong in limbo

-HONG KONG — (AP) — As a COVID-19 outbreak overwhelms Hong Kong, it’s hard for its 7.4 million residents to know what’s next.
+As a COVID-19 outbreak overwhelms Hong Kong , it’s hard for its 7.4 million residents to know what’s next.

 Uncertainty is the only certainty as store shelves are stripped of goods, mainland Chinese companies throw up sprawling isolation and testing centers and the government sends mixed messages on whether it will lock down the population for a citywide mass testing.